-The map above shows where our people are deployed in the field as at August 2019.
+The map above shows where our people are deployed in the field as at June 2022.

 Crises we are working on

-The Pacific is one of the world’s most natural disaster prone regions, facing frequent threats of cyclones, flooding, landslides, and volcanic eruptions.
-RedR Australia has humanitarian specialists on the ground building the capacity of local emergency responders to ensure communities are prepared when disasters strike.
+The Pacific is one of the world’s most natural disaster-prone regions, facing frequent threats of tropical cyclones, flooding, landslides and volcanic eruptions.
+RedR Australia has technical specialists on the ground building the capacity of local emergency responders to ensure communities are prepared when disasters strike.

 In The Field